 There has been no shortage of leather trousers, lace-up tops, harnesses, and corsets on the runway in recent months.

 Prada recently sent bare-chested models down their Spring-summer runway donning corseted cardigans and black leather trenches, whilst stars like Kim Kardashian and Kim Petras’s signature looks as of late could be described as nothing less than full-on gimp.
 For a more subdued look, one might reach for an item with cut-outs, mesh, or pin-tops a la Ottolinger, Dion Lee, and other gen Z staples.
-The subversive trend can be described as fetish fashion, and while the word fetish may initially evoke thoughts of bondage, eroticism, kink, and sex, the word has a historically deeper significance; one linked to worship and even religion.
+The subversive trend can be described as fetish fashion, and while the concept of sexual fixation may initially evoke thoughts of BDSM, eroticism, eccentricity, and “sex”, the word has a historically deeper significance; one linked to worship and even religion.

-The term fetish was first used in a sexual context by Alfred Binet in the late 19th century.
-The psychologist argued that an “emotionally rousing” experience with a fetish object during childhood could potentially cause vulnerable individuals to develop a fetish in adulthood.
-Sigmund Freud, on the other hand, held the controversial belief that sexual fetishism arose as a result of the unconscious sexual fear of castration in men.
+Sexual fixation was first used in a sexual context by Alfred Binet in the late 19th century.
+The psychologist argued that an “emotionally rousing” experience with a fetish object during childhood could potentially cause vulnerable individuals to develop a sexual fixation in adulthood.
+Sigmund Freud, on the other hand, held the controversial belief that sexual fixation arose as a result of the unconscious sexual fear of castration in men.

-This notion of “fetish object” manifested itself in BDSM-wear, lingerie, and other intimate wear, making fashion a key player when analyzing the significance of fetishism.
+This notion of sexual fixation manifested itself in BDSM-wear, lingerie, and other intimate wear, making fashion a key player when analyzing the significance of sexual fixation.

-Moreover, as fetish fashion has predominantly been most prevalent among the queer community, and is most notoriously worn in both the leather and punk subcultures it is also no surprise as queer culture becomes popular culture that the fetishization of every day becomes certain normality.
+Moreover, as sexual fixation fashion has predominantly been most prevalent among the queer community, and is most notoriously worn in both the leather and punk subcultures it is also no surprise as queer culture becomes popular culture that the sexual fixation of every day becomes certain normality.

 These silhouettes and styles have become so prevalent in contemporary designs that many of us have become desensitized to the presence of these once “provocative” items.
 Designers like Vivienne Westwood, Junya Watanabe, and Jean-Paul Gaultier made a name for themselves with provocative erotic-inspired runway offerings now blend in with the mass of emerging designers and fast fashion carrying the same aesthetics.